 And yet it’s still true that the map, unlike the territory, is finite.
-The former only lets us interact with a slice of the latter – the slice we deem important.
+The former only lets us interact with a slice of the latter – the slice deemed important.
 There can never be full convergence, because more is happening in the territory than the map can ever show.

-So what else are we causing to exist now?
+So when we use maps, what are we causing to exist?
 What else will we cause to exist, as augmented reality becomes commonplace?

-The map makes the territory…so what are we failing to imagine?
+3. The map Makes the territory.
+So what are we failing to imagine?

 Some maps capture our beliefs about the territory.
 But some maps express our desires for the territory.
 Instead of making a map that fits the world, we aspire to make a world that fits our map.
 The whole of human psychology, of yoga, of meditation, practices this direction of causation.

-Geopolitics is full of examples of mapmaking-as-wish making.
-Take China’s sovereignty claims to the South China Sea, the so-called Nine-Dash Line.
-(One of the pleasing quirks of Chinese politics is the practice of turning concepts into Real Things by naming them, capitalizing them, and embedding them into the language of politics and policymaking.)
-The Nine-Dash Line is China’s map of how they want the world to be.
+Geopolitics is full of examples of this mapmaking-as-wish-making.
+Take China’s disputed sovereignty claims to the South China Sea, the so-called Nine-Dash Line.
+(One of the pleasing quirks of Chinese politics is the practice of turning concepts into Real Things by naming them, Capitalizing Them, and embedding them into the language of politics and policymaking.)
+The Nine-Dash Line grabs most of the South China Sea from every other country that borders it.
+It is China’s map of how they want the world to be.
 Since its first publication in 1947, reality has shifted a lot closer to it.

 Wrong is still real